We will reach out soon with more information. Let's ensure great customer experiences, together.

 The watchwords give everyone at the company a framework from which to make decisions, and guide both their product decisions as well as how they operate internally.

-Fullstory leaned heavily on their watchwords when building their rubric, and it allowed the support team to align with the efforts from marketing, sales, and product.
+Fullstory leaned heavily on their watchwords when building their scorecard, and it allowed the support team to align with the efforts from marketing, sales, and product.